mebobby2/book-ms/resources/NOTES.md

 With compose, links do have a side effect of creating an implied dependency.
 You should replace this with a more explicit depends_on section so that the app doesn't attempt to run without or before redis starts.

+If we don't use Networks or Links, we can always use a proxy service (such as nginx, HAProxy, etc).
+However, for databases, it does not expose any ports to the outside world.
+A good practice is to expose only ports of services that are publicly accessible.
+Hence a proxy won't help us here.
+We need to use a network overlay here so we can access the database using the network layer (IP and NATs) instead of the application layer (service discovery).
+The network layer handles this automatically whereas if we use service discovery, we have to build it into the service (whether as custom code or a library).

+With networks, there is no more need for proxy services to connect containers internally.
+That is not to say that proxy is not useful, but that we should use a proxy as a public interface towards our services and networking for connecting containers that form a logical group.
+Docker networking and proxy services have different advantages and should be used for different use cases.
+Proxy services provide load balancing and can control the access to our services.
+Docker networking is a convenient way to connect separate containers that form a single service and reside on the same network.
+A typical use case for Docker networking would be a service that requires a connection to a database.
+We can connect those two through networking.
+Furthermore, the service itself might need to be scaled and have multiple instances running.
+A proxy service with load balancer should fulfill that requirement.
+Finally, other services might need to access this service.
+Since we want to take advantage of load balancing, that access should also be through a proxy.

+In other words, all communication between containers that compose a single service is done through networking while the communication between services is performed through the proxy.

 # apt-get
 ## no-install-recommends